 So far Cred has raised and paid $441,138 in Fairtrade Premiums alone.

 These isolated communities rely on the money produced from mining to provide almost all of their basic amenities including water, electricity, healthcare and education.
 Their Premiums have paid for teachers for the local schools and sporting facilities for the children and workers at both MACDESA and SOTRAMI.
-It has also been used to maintain a reliable source of safe clean water that must be bussed into a region without water.
+It has also been used to maintain a reliable source of safe clean water, which is bussed to the mines, as there is no local source of water.

 SOTRAMI has also established a pre-school for 140 children and a dental facility at the local health centre.
 Electricity has been installed and they are about to complete a reservoir to guarantee their water supply.

-A new kitchen at MACDESA to prepare food hygienically and a phone mast allowing miners whose families who do not live on site to keep in touch them are some of the projects the Premium has supported at MACDESA.
+A new kitchen at MACDESA to prepare food hygienically, and a phone mast allowing miners whose families who do not live on site to keep in touch, are some of the projects the Premium has supported at MACDESA.

 It can take years for a mine to gain Fairtrade accreditation and Cred works with them throughout the process, helping them access advice and training and providing access to the international markets to sell their gold.